Ainārs Šlesers: Business career

 Šlesers started his business in Norway, becoming president of the Latvian Information and Commerce Center in Norway in 1992.
 Through joint ventures together with Frank Varner and Stein Erik Hagen, he opened numerous shopping centres as well as real estate and commercial properties in Latvia.
 During 1994–1998 he was director general at Norwegian retail chain "Varner Baltija" and Director General of "Varner Hakon Invest", both ventures of Varner-Gruppen.
 He also was Chairman of the Board and President of JSC Supermarket "Centrs" (1995–1998) and Director General of Rimi Baltija, Ltd (1996–1997).

-Through his joint ventures, he has opened and developed Rimi Baltic, Narvesen, Cubus, Bik Bok, Dressmann store chains; major shopping malls in Riga – Galerija Centrs, Mols, Dole, Alfa, Minsk, Origo and Olympia; hotels Radisson Blu Ridzene and Radisson Blu Latvija, as well as large real estate developments – Saules Akmens and Saliena.
+Through his joint ventures, he has been involved in developing Rimi Baltic, Narvesen, Cubus, Bik Bok, Dressmann store chains; major shopping malls in Riga – Galerija Centrs, Mols, Dole, Alfa, Minsk, Origo and Olympia; hotels Radisson Blu Ridzene and Radisson Blu Hotel Latvija, as well as large real estate developments – Saules akmens and Saliena.

 Šlesers family are developers of Riga Waterfront, the 3 bn EUR project is the largest real estate project in Northern Europe and will house more than 30,000 people.
 The development will include 8,000 apartments, numerous hotels and offices, retail, public spaces and the new Ropax Terminal for ferries and passengers.
 The project was originally developed by Dutch architect Rem Koolhaas, but was completely redone with the involvement of Emaar in the project.
-The new Ropax Terminal was design by Zaha Hadid Architects, and is expected to complete the connection between rail, plane and sea with the completion of Rail Baltica by 2030.
+The new Ropax Terminal was designed by Zaha Hadid Architects, and is expected to complete the connection between rail, plane and sea with the completion of Rail Baltica by 2035.

 Šlesers family also own and manage Riga Port Group with former Prime Minister Andris Šķēle.
 Riga Port Group is the leading port company in Latvia, having the largest coal and fertilizer terminals in the Baltics.
 The logistics group also includes a stevedoring, container and a private railway company.